A Doll's House (1973 Losey film): Plot

-Set in nineteenth century Norway, Ibsen's A Doll's House focuses on the married life of banker Torvald Helmer and his wife Nora.
+Set in 19th century Norway, Ibsen's A Doll's House focuses on the married life of banker Torvald Helmer and his wife Nora.
 A young middle-class couple with three small children, their seemingly respectable marriage is revealed to be a broken and bloodless matter.

 The Helmers live in an unequal partnership, dominated by Torvald.
 Although he professes to love her, Torvald constantly chides Nora for what he calls her careless and childlike nature; he often calls her his "doll".
-He proudly thinks of himself as the family's breadwinner and protector, but he remains unaware of the secret that Nora holds: she had saved him, when he had become seriously ill and very nearly destitute.
+He proudly thinks of himself as the family's breadwinner and protector, but he remains unaware of the secret that Nora holds: She had saved him when he had become seriously ill and very nearly destitute.
 Without his knowledge, she had borrowed a large sum of money so that he could temporarily retire and recuperate.
 She told him the money had been inherited from her family; in truth it had been a private loan from Nils Krogstad, one of Torvald's coworkers.
 Nora has been scrupulously repaying him in small installments skimmed from her household allowance.

 Torvald, it turns out, already holds the boorish Krogstad in contempt for various reasons.
-When Torvald is appointed bank director, one of his first acts is to fire his unlikable coworker.
+When Torvald is appointed bank director, one of his acts is to fire his unlikable coworker.
 The desperate Krogstad attempts to blackmail Nora – she must persuade Torvald to keep him on the job, or he will tell all about the secret loan.
 Its existence would be embarrassment enough for Nora, but Krogstad threatens to reveal the most shocking news of all: Nora had forged her father's signature as a co-signer on the contract.

 The story includes important subplots regarding the unexpected tenderness of Krogstad (toward Nora's friend Kristine, his old flame) and the quixotic love interest (toward Nora) of the elderly Dr. Rank.
-But the essential conflict comes when Torvald gets a letter from Krogstad describing the loan.
-Indignantly, Torvald pours scorn on his wife for her morals, intellect, and financial sense; he cuts short her explanations, and declares that she will be allowed no hand in raising their children.
+However, the essential conflict comes when Torvald gets a letter from Krogstad describing the loan.
+Indignantly, Torvald pours scorn on his wife for her morals, intellect, and financial sense; he cuts short her explanations and declares that she will be allowed no hand in raising their children.

 His fury seems infinite until suddenly a second letter from Krogstad arrives.
 It contains Nora's contract, complete with forged signature and surrendered without explanation.
 Torvald holds the incriminating evidence in his hand, utterly relieved, and begins to make weak apologies for his outburst.
-But in the meantime Nora has had a transformational realization about her love and marriage.
+In the meantime, Nora has had a transformational realization about her love and marriage.
 She stands up to Torvald, explains her new vision, and then – against all customs of the day – walks out on him forever.